Postdoctoral Associate Position in Structural Biology

 Memphis, TN 38105-3678

-The successful candidate will use established methods for mapping phase diagrams and will take a leadership role in establishing methods to determine condensate material properties.
-The candidate will receive interdisciplinary training in phase separation and support with career development.
+The successful candidate will characterize the effect of mutations on protein oligomerization, phase separation and fibrillization.
+The candidate will interface with trainees in the other labs and in the process receive interdisciplinary training in phase separation and support with career development.

-Given that the project will involve interdisciplinary research at the interface of biophysics, structural biology and polymer theory, with important implications for biological processes, the successful candidate should have a Ph.D. in in vitro structural biology or biophysics.
+Given that the project will involve interdisciplinary research at the interface of biophysics, cell biology and polymer theory, the successful candidate should have a Ph.D. in in vitro structural biology or biophysics.
 The candidate should demonstrate an academic record of excellence, and a strong interest in the growing field of biomolecular condensates.